sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ### Code Generation

 We generate C++ code directly to simplify the implementation.
 All the types above are native C++ types that we can reuse in the implementation.
-For example, we can use int16_t, int32_t and int64_t for 16, 32 and 64-bit signed integers respectively.
+For example, we can use `int16_t`, `int32_t` and `int64_t` for 16, 32 and 64-bit signed integers respectively.
 Code is generated within a compute function, `extern "C" compute() {...}`.

 As mentioned in the design, we use the producer/consumer interface to generate the body of this compute function.
 Each operator in the tree needs to have a produce/consume function on it.
 While initially I developed these as plain functions that simply take in an operator as input, I quickly realized that the produce and consume function calls on the same operator needed to share state.
 For example, the hash join produce function outputs a hash table declaration while the hash join consume function relies on that same variable.

-Because state needs to be shared, we could attach these extra state variables onto the relation algebra operators.
+Because state needs to be shared, we could attach these extra state variables onto the relational algebra operators.
 However, for better separation of concerns, we create a wrapper translator object around each operator and then organize them into the same tree.
 This allows for per-operator state sharing without having to modify each of the plan classes.
 We use the visitor pattern to generate these translator wrappers.

 Each translator needs to know which variables correspond to the schema of each operator.
 For example, the output operator needs to know which variables correspond to each column of the child operator's schema to know which variables to push into standard out.
 To handle this, each translator contains a list of variables that can be queried, one for each column of its output schema.